Pineapple Head: Composition

 The original inspiration for the song was Neil's son, Liam Finn, who uttered several phrases which later became lyrics while affected by fever.
 The song shares musical similarities with "Norwegian Wood" by the Beatles.
 The song is somewhat unique in the modern pop/rock era, being a 3/4 time signature song, compared to most contemporary music being in 4/4.
 This gives it a unique, waltz-like swing.
 On the live album, LIVE 92–94, Pt.
 1 – Track 8, Neil counts out 1,2,3 1,2,3 after slowing the band down during the performance intro.

 Reception

 Junkee described it as, "a sea-shanty waltz, with steely guitars and a cooing Mellotron beneath it.
 Compositionally it’s part "Norwegian Wood", part "Golden Brown", all Crowded House."
+Alan Jones from Music Week wrote, "An attractive, understated single with a lilting melody, intricate fretwork and a fine vocal.
+The inclusion of their finest songs—'Weather with You' and 'Don't Dream It's Over'—as bonus tracks won't harm its chances."